Rocket Tracking and Amateur Radio Information

 - KE7SMH, James Healy

 - KM6ZFL, Chris Erving (Eggtimer Chris)

 - KI6JUW, Jim Wold

 - KM6SZC, John Lees

 - (more to come…)

-If you’d like your call sign listed here on the ROC web site, or want to suggest additional contact frequencies, please leave a comment message here, or Contact Us through the web form.
-Thanks!
+If you’d like your call sign listed here on the ROC web site, or want to suggest additional contact frequencies, please use the comment form below.

 2 Meter Band

 Use 145.01, 145.03, 145.05, 145.07, or 145.09.
 Most of the 2 meter band uses 15 KHz spacing, but these are digital (packet) frequencies still set aside, but with little use.